MP Estate Planning UK

 Definition and Purpose of a Will

 A will, or last will and testament, is a legal document that outlines how you want your assets to be distributed after you pass away.
-It serves several critical purposes:
+Under English and Welsh law, it serves several critical purposes:

-• It names an executor who will manage the distribution of your estate.
+• It names an executor who will apply for the Grant of Probate and manage the distribution of your estate.

 • It specifies who will inherit your assets, including property, money, and personal belongings.